C4dynamics/C4dynamics/paper/paper.md

 # Comparison with Existing Software
 Existing tools generally fall into two categories:
   1) Block-diagram frameworks (e.g., SimuPy [@Margolis2017simupy], BdSim [@NEVAY2020107200]) mimic Simulink and simplify model building through graphical interfaces, but they abstract away the state vector and limit direct mathematical manipulation.
-  2) High-level simulators (e.g., IR-Sim, RobotDART [@Chatzilygeroudis2024]) allow algorithm testing in predefined environments, but lack flexibility for core system modeling and algorithm design.
+  2) High-level simulators (e.g., [IR-Sim](https://ir-sim.readthedocs.io/en/stable/), RobotDART [@Chatzilygeroudis2024]) allow algorithm testing in predefined environments, but lack flexibility for core system modeling and algorithm design.

 This leaves a gap for engineers and researchers who wish to work explicitly at the state-space level—defining variables, performing mathematical operations on them, and integrating with modern data-driven pipelines.

 **C4DYNAMICS** fills this gap with a modular, Python-native framework for state-space modeling of dynamical systems.
 Built around explicit state representations and complemented by a scientific library of filters and sensor models, it enables reproducible modeling, testing, and optimization of dynamic systems within the scientific Python ecosystem.

-\\

-**C4DYNAMICS** differs from existing solutions in several ways:

-- **Python-based**: Unlike MATLAB, **C4DYNAMICS** is open-source and leverages Python's ecosystem for accessibility and flexibility.
-- **Modular Design**: Its architecture allows users to extend functionalities and adapt the framework for specific applications.
-- **State Object**: A unique feature enabling seamless state management and mathematical operations, reducing complexity in algorithm development.
-- **Integrated Scientific Library**: Provides built-in modules for sensors, filters, and detectors, streamlining the development of dynamic system models.

-These features make **C4DYNAMICS** a superior choice for Python users who require robust dynamic systems modeling capabilities.

 # Example
 A simple pendulum with a point mass on a rigid massless rod of length = `1[m]`, swiniging under gravity of `9.8[m/s²].` with initial angle `θ = 50[°]` and angle rate `q = 0[°/s]`, integrated with `solve_ivp` with a time step of `0.01[s]` for `5[s]`.